Home » About » Staff & Board of Directors

 BOARD OF DIRECTORS

-Katitza (Kat) Holthaus, our President, is a southern California native and has a deep connection to the ocean.
+Katitza (Kat) Holthaus, our President, is a Southern California native with a deep connection to the ocean.
 She spent countless hours on the beach, immersing herself in the wonders of marine life.
 Her dedication to serving others and protecting the environment blossomed through her volunteer work with local organizations leading community water quality testing, fish seines, and beach cleanups, igniting her passion for making a positive impact.
 In 2007, Kat relocated to Washington to pursue her bachelor’s and master’s degrees in environmental policy.
+By day, she is the Regulatory Affairs Manager for the environmental public health division at the Department of Health.
 Since 2016, she has actively participated in NRNC’s education and citizen science programs, to empower the community through knowledge and engagement.
 She became a board member in 2017 and president in 2021.
 Kat supports all aspects of the organization, ensuring that our communities have a platform to learn, thrive, and create meaningful connections within the Nisqually Estuary.

 Brian Scott, our Vice President, has spent his life living, working, and traveling around the world as the son of a Navy sailor and then as an adult as an Army officer.
 After retirement, he and his family decided to set their roots in Washington.
 Their children, Saint and Jon, attended and loved NRNC’s summer camps.
 This led to Brian volunteering and becoming a board member.
 He has enjoyed supporting the education and citizen science programs through leadership of the annual fundraiser “Feast at the Reach”, the co-chair of the Events Committee and as vice president working collaboratively with others to prepare NRNC for a sustainable future as a vital part of the community.